Transfer to FRCC

 • Choose your major

-All new students must meet with their Pathways Advisors before registering for classes.
+All new students must meet with their Academic Advisor before registering for classes.
 You can schedule a new student advising appointment in Navigate or by calling your campus advising office:

 • Boulder County Campus: 303-678-3722